brentvollebregt/nitratine.net/posts/python-encryption-and-decryption-with-pycryptodome/post.md

 ```

 ### How To Use All The Outputs From These Encryptions?
-Many of these modes will output more than one value; this could be in the form of a iv, nonce or something else.
-To pack all this data in a file, put the data that have static lengths (always the same) at the top of the file, then ciphered content after this.
+Many of these modes will output more than one value; this could be in the form of an iv, nonce or something else.
+To pack all this data in a file, put the data that has  static lengths (always the same) at the top of the file, then ciphered content after this.
 Now when you read out the file, you can read x amount of bytes using `.read(x)` to get the known-length values (can be multiple) and then call `.read(-1)` to get the rest of the data.

 In the examples above, this is how I saved all the data required to a file, but you do not have to save the data this way.
 When only using the data internally or in something like a database, it can be easier to just keep them separate in their own variable or column.